erlang-ls/erlang-ls.github.io/docs/getting-started/vim.md

 [Keybindings and completion](https://github.com/neovim/nvim-lspconfig#keybindings-and-completion)
 section on the nvim-lspconfig plugin page.
 The idea is to create a function that sets up your keybindings and configuration, which is passed to the setup function in the previous section.
-This function is then called when the erlang language server is attached.
+This function is then called when the Erlang language server is attached.
 See the
 [Neovim LSP documentation](https://neovim.io/doc/user/lsp.html) for more information.